You Fix It Yourself Home

 Answer:

-Yes you can use a hair dryer to dry the mud on a sheetrock repair faster.
+Yes you can use a hair dryer or a heat gun to dry the mud on a sheetrock repair faster.
 It is best to let the repair dry a little slower, but if you are in a hurry you can use a hair dryer or a heat gun to speed up the process.
 When drywall mud (or joint compound) dries it shrinks a little, and if you dry it too fast it can sometimes crack.
 This is fine and won’t hurt anything, but it does mean you will have to fill the crack with more mud.
+I prefer a hair dryer to a heat gun.
+The heat gun puts out hotter air but the hair dryer puts out more air.
+More air movement with heat will dry it faster.

 Here are some suggestions for speeding up the drying process:

-First, I would suggest using a setting compound or hot mud if you need a repair to set up faster.
-For small jobs, I like to use Silverset 20 which starts setting up in about 20 minutes.
 With hot mud you do not need to use a hair dryer or heat gun to speed up the drying process.
 Hot mud does not dry, but sets up like concrete.
 It also does not shrink which means it needs fewer coats.
+For a smaller repair I like to use a 20 minute setting compound which means it starts to set up in 20 minutes.
+You don't have much time to work with it but then you can get the job done fast.

 If you don’t have a space heater you can also use a fan to speed up the drying time.
 Air movement will help dry the repair almost as fast as heat will.
 If there is no air movement, then when the moisture evaporates out of the mud it will prevent more moisture from evaporating behind it.
 If the moist air is constantly moved away from the repair then moisture can constantly be evaporating out of the repair.